United Kingdom DodgeBall Association: National League

-The National League is the second tier of UK dodgeball from which teams are promoted annually to the Premier League.
+The National League was the second tier of UK dodgeball from which teams were promoted annually to the Premier League.

 The first season, 2010/11, saw every team outside the Premier League divided into four regional conferences.
 Teams were ranked based on tournament performances throughout the season, with the top two teams from each conference qualifying for the play-offs.
 Bedford Bulls claimed promotion alongside play-off winners Meteors.

 The 2011/12 season saw a change in format with the creation of an eight-team Division 1 in a traditional league setup.
 Division 2 was also set up in this season, running a similar setup to the National League in 2010/11 season, with four conferences divided between university and club teams and regional, North and South.
 Reepham Raiders claimed the Division 1 title and promotion alongside runners-up Imperial Wolverines.
 Division 2 play-offs were won by Bullet Dodgers beating fellow promoted side Winchester Bullets in the play-off final.

 Fellows Appreciation Society claimed the Division 1 title in 2012/13 season, winning promotion alongside Bullet Dodgers.
 Balls of Steel reclaimed their Premier League place in a relegation/promotion play-off game against Leicester City Ligers.
 Fellows Appreciation Society allowed club mates Dirty Ducks to take their place in the Premier League.
 Division 2 Play-offs were won by Bedford Mighty Eagles, with all teams that made the play-offs getting promoted due to the league restructure.

 In the 2013/14 season, the National League was restructured.
 Division 1 and 2 were split into three regional conferences of five teams, North, South West and South East.
-In Division 1 the top two from each conference win a place in the promotion play-off for the two Premier League places, the bottom two from each conferences enter the relegation play-offs with the bottom three being relegated into Division 2.
+In Division 1, the top two from each conference win a place in the promotion play-off for the two Premier League places, the bottom two from each conferences enter the relegation play-offs with the bottom three being relegated into Division 2.
 In Division 2 the top two from each conference win a place in the promotion play-off for the three Division 1 places, the bottom two from each conferences enter the play-offs to avoid being relegated into non-league.

-University League

-As mentioned above, there is a University Premier League and in addition there runs a University League 1, divided into North and South.

 Women's Premier League

-In 2013 the Women's Premier League was created.
+In 2013, the Women's Premier League was created.
 The six highest ranked teams in the UK competed over five weeks in the inaugural season.
-Bedford Mighty Eagles claimed the title with one week remaining, seeing off Leicester City Ligeresses, Southampton Dodgettes, Leeds Dodge Ladies, Derby Seahawks Women and Bedfoedshire Bulls Women.
+Bedford Mighty Eagles claimed the title with one week remaining, seeing off Leicester City Ligeresses, Southampton Dodgettes, Leeds Dodge Ladies, Derby Seahawks Women and Bedfordshire Bulls Women.

-Leicester League

-Leicester League is a county league comprising Bullet Dodgers, Leicester City Ligers, Leicester Minotaurs, Hinckley Dodgeball Club, Hinckley Revolution.

-Social & Fun League

-The Social & Fun League is run in London by an organization called GoMammoth.